hjoliver/dr-failover-cylc-8/README.md

 whose tasks trigger off of the main-workflow sync points.
 It could be auto-generated from a configuration file that records, for each sync point:
 - When (after completion of which tasks?) to trigger the associated data sync task.
-- What is needed (which tasks to trigger) to (re)start the flow at that point in the graph.
+- What is needed (which tasks to trigger?) to (re)start the flow at that point in the graph.

 ### Failover Restart